KSDunne/statement_beauty/TESTING.md

 ### Intended responsiveness on different browsers

-Intended responsiveness was tested on a monitor using different browsers while constantly changing window sizes
+Intended responsiveness was tested on a monitor using different browsers while constantly changing window sizes.

 | intended responsiveness (on monitor) | chrome | edge | firefox | safari | opera |
 | ------------------------------------ | ------ | ---- | ------- | ------ | ----- |